sumanjs/suman/README.md

     * done callback function is now accompanied by other functions that have unique meanings and behavior
     * encapsulation and immutability are utilized much more effectively than with Mocha etc

-* <b> Very simple but powerful dependency injection (DI/IoC)</b>
-    *  most useful for injecting values acquired asynchronously, such as successful network connections and database values
-    *  inspired by familiar tools such as Angular and RequireJS
-    *  load any core/"built-in" Node.js module by name
-    *  DI is used throughout the library, and relieves the burden on the developer to remember order of parameters
-    *  Inject network values, test dependencies and library dependencies
-        * the truth is, once you have more than 3 or 4 dependencies (params to a function), it's easier to design the API to inject them rather than deal with contingincies, which is why Angular and RequireJS, while having often many more than 5 params use DI, as well as Suman

 * <b> Full-blown concurrency</b>
     *  your tests will run much, much faster